-Air Canada and Emirates’s new strategic partnership is set to launch later this year.
+Air Canada and Emirates’s new strategic partnership has launched as of today.

-At that time, the two airlines will establish specific routes as codeshare services, meaning that an Air Canada-operated flight will also be bookable under an Emirates flight number, and vice versa.
+This means that select Air Canada-operated flights will also be bookable under an Emirates flight number, and vice versa, including:

 Reciprocal frequent flyer benefits and lounge access are also on the table, ensuring a more seamless journey for each airline’s most loyal passengers.

 Aeroplan Elite Status members – and Super Elites in particular – can expect to enjoy many of their benefits when travelling with Emirates, such as priority boarding or check-in and access to Emirates’s extensive network of outstation lounges around the world.

 Likewise, Emirates Skywards elite members would be able to enjoy priority access on Air Canada flights and access Maple Leaf Lounges, and it sounds like there are further deeper reciprocal benefits to expect for elite members of various tiers in each program as well.